MUS2457/temperature-tracker-/README.md

 # temperature-tracker-
-A simple Python program to track daily temperatures, calculate average, highest and lowest days, and save data to a file.
-# detail
-Features
+Version 1 (v1)

-Collects temperatures for different days of the week.
+Lets the user enter temperatures for days of the week.

-Calculates average temperature, hottest day, and coldest day.
+Finds the hottest and coldest days.

+Calculates the average temperature.

-Saves all inputted temperatures to temperatures.txt.
+Saves data to temperatures.txt.

-Prints results to the terminal.

-How to Use

-Run the script.

-Enter the day of the week and its temperature.

-Type 'done' when finished.

-See the results printed and saved in temperatures.txt.
+Version 2 (v2)

+Tracks multiple cities with both temperature and weather type.

+Finds the hottest, coldest, and average city temperatures.

+Saves detailed weather reports to weather.txt.